LaboratoryGA/cla-cmp-fb-tweet/README.md

     <component class="SocialComponent">
 ```

-To have it update periodically (it's pretty useless unless it does this), created a file named `background_custom.php` in `$CLA_ROOT/intranet/common` and add the following:
+To have it update periodically (it's pretty useless unless it does this), create a file named `background_custom.php` in `$CLA_ROOT/intranet/common` and add the following:

 ```php
 <?php